ny4rlk0/Pico/README.md

 # Reset Flash

 </h3>In case of you can't see usb drive.
 Follow this.</h3><br>
 </h3>This will recover you any kind of stuck.
-Just plug Pico RP2040 or RP2350 while pressing BOOTSEL and copy this.</h3><br>
+Just plug Pico RP2040 or RP2350 while pressing BOOTSEL and copy Flash Nuke.</h3><br>
 </h3>Reinstall Cirtcuit Python after.</h3><br>
 <h3><a href="https://datasheets.raspberrypi.com/soft/flash_nuke.uf2">Flash Nuke Download</a></h3>